SrainApp/srain/doc/prefs.rst

 Configuration File
 ==================

-The path of sysetm wide configuration file ``builtin.cfg`` depends on the compile flag ``--config-dir``, default to be ``/etc/srain``.
+The path of system wide configuration file ``builtin.cfg`` depends on the compile flag ``--config-dir``, default to be ``/etc/srain``.

 The path of user wide configuration file ``srain.cfg`` is ``$XDG_CONFIG_HOME/srain``, usually it is ``~/.config/srain``.

-The difference between sysetm wide and user wide configuration file is the priority, **The user wide configuration always overwrite the one in system wide configuration**.
+The difference between system wide and user wide configuration file is the priority, **The user wide configuration always overwrite the one in system wide configuration**.
 For more details about priority, refer to :ref:`prefs-priority-and-fallback`.